mikedilger/mosaic-spec/docs/record.md

 Validation steps:

-1. The length must be between 208 and 1048576 bytes.
+1. The length must be between 152 and 1048576 bytes.
-2. The length must equal 208 + LenTPad + LenPPad.
+2. The length must equal 152 + LenTPad + LenPPad + LenSPad.
 3. The Signing public key MUST be validated according to the [cryptography](cryptography.md) key validation checks.
 4. The Author public key MUST be validated according to the